 English language requirements

-IELTS Academic: 6.5 overall with 6.5 in Writing and 6.0 in each other component (or equivalent).
+IELTS Academic: 6.5 overall with 6.5 in writing and 6.0 in each other element.

 View the other English language qualifications that we accept.